 \subsection{Perfect Mixing: The SIR Model}

-Assume a “batch reactor” (closed model, with no input or output) and conditions of perfect mixing, in which all spatial densities only depend on time.
-By integrating the differential equations (\ref{eq:s1})-(\ref{eq:r1}) and using $(\dot{})$ to denote time derivatives, we obtain the following system of ordinary differential equations
+Consider first the zero-dimensional (“batch reactor”) problem, with no input or output in the control volume, at conditions of perfect mixing.
+Dependent variables, as well as density, are not functions of the spatial coordinates, the implication being that mobility effects, such as advection and diffusion are sufficiently large to homogenize the system.
+The partial differential equations (\ref{eq:s1})-(\ref{eq:r1}) then become ordinary differential equations in time.
+Using $(\dot{})$ to denote time derivatives, we obtain the following system of ordinary differential equations

 subject to the closure

 and the initial conditions